KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 https://fosstodon.org/@webology@mastodon.social/111270062215335417
 -->

+I wrote this on Thursday, the day after the conference and the first day of sprints.

 "As usual, I've tried to squeeze every last bit of experience out of DjangoCon US and have done about as much as I humanly can. 🤣 Today is a day for relaxed sprinting, catching up with a few more people, and flying back to Plano.
 I'll write up a proper blog post soon with thoughts about talks, the people I met, sightseeing, and food.
 For the moment, suffice it to say, this conference just gets better every year and that is because of the people.
 Everyone is welcome and everyone makes it a better place.
 This community is changing the world for the better through shared humanity and technology.
 And, it's not a coincidence that it started in wonderful Lawrence, Kansas."
 ![](recap-of-djangocon-us-2023-images/as-usual.png)